 By Vinay Vedak Feb.
 17, 2018

-When it comes to the case of Nirav Modi vs the Indian banking system, I would put the firms who conducted the branch and statutory audit in the defendant’s box as Accused No 1.
+With Nirav Modi being arrested in London, we must not lose sight of how the scam went undetected.
+In the case of Nirav Modi vs the Indian banking system, I would put the firms who conducted the branch and statutory audit in the defendant’s box as Accused No 1.
 Punjab National Bank is, of course, Accused No 2.

 I’ve spent two decades in the financial services industry as an audit clerk.
 I’ve seen first-hand how seriously audit finding is taken up during initial discussions on draft audit reports by banks and financial institutions.
 (Hint: About as seriously as Bollywood takes outsiders from the industry).
 These recurring scams that surface from the Indian financial system have proved that any objections arising at the initial stages evaporate, as they climb the corporate pyramid over rounds of negotiations.
 You can blame the Mumbai heat.

 Looking back, I wonder how all of this happened.
 You don’t have to spend 20 years in a bank to know that you shouldn’t lend someone a million dollars without conducting a thorough check of whether they can pay you back or have the resources to do so.

 What the good folks at Punjab National Bank essentially did was issue a demand draft without receiving funds for the same from a certain Nirav Modi, who then scanned a copy of the draft to show to a string of other banks for immediate finance.
 It’s not that simple of course since Letters Of Undertaking and the SWIFT system were involved but drilled down; this is the simplicity of the scam and the size of the holes in our nationalised banks.